Alexandria Lakes AVA

 Alexandria Lakes is Minnesota's initial American Viticultural Area (AVA) located in Douglas County, north of the city of Alexandria, and about 140 mi northwest of Minneapolis on Interstate 94.
-The wine appellation was established as the nation's 178th AVA on July 1, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Robert G. Johnson, owner of Carlos Creek Winery, proposing a viticultural area named "Alexandria Lakes."
+It was established as the nation's 162^{nd} wine appellation on July 1, 2005 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Robert G. Johnson, owner of Carlos Creek Winery, proposing a viticultural area named "Alexandria Lakes."

 The appellation encompasses approximately 17 sqmi and is surrounded by six freshwater lakes and some of the deepest in the state.
 Lake Miltona, which is the largest lake in Douglas County, lies to the north.
 Lake Carlos, the largest lake in the Alexandria Lakes chain, according to the Alexandria Lakes Area Chamber of Commerce, lies to the east.
 Two small lakes, Lakes Louise and Alvin, and a medium-size lake, Lake Darling, are just south of the viticultural area boundary.
 Lake Ida, one of the largest lakes in the area, lies to the west.
-The plant hardiness zone is 4a and 4b.
+The plant hardiness zone range is 4a to 4b.